Form 8027: Your Complete Guide to Reporting Tip Income

 • Total service charges, also known as automatic gratuities, of less than 10% paid to employees as wages.

-• Total tips reported by indirectly tipped and indirectly tipped employees.
+• Total tips reported by indirectly tipped employees.
 For example, bartenders and wait staff usually receive direct tips and might share a portion of their tips with other employees, such as bussers and cooks.

 • Total receipts from food and beverages.